okhryapina/CalendarManual/IOS/User_manual.md

 # Meetings are not displayed in the Meetings tab.

 ## Have you selected Active calendar in the "My Meeting Video" app settings?
-If not, do the following:
+### How to select Active calendar:
 * open My Meeting Video app
 * open Settings
 * open Meetings